|

 And now, on to what you came here for…

 There are of course other factors to consider when pricing your items, such as the cost of your tools, packaging, marketing, etc. If you have a lot of other outside expenses, you should consider changing your hourly rate to something a bit higher, to help in offsetting those other cost factors.
-I hope that this calculator helps you grow your handmade business and earns you a fair wage.
+I hope that this crochet pricing calculator helps you grow your handmade business and earns you a fair wage!

 Download your Crochet Profit Calculator for free by signing up for my newsletter below!